 7.6 Achieving consensus

 Close liaison is maintained during the development of draft documents, editing the draft texts, and resolution of ballots and comments to ensure that the views of all concerned are taken into account in building consensus.
-A synergy should emerge from the interaction of the two working level groups.
+A synergy should emerge from the interaction of the two Working Level Groups.
 The conduct of the meetings should foster this spirit of cooperation.

 Achieving consensus at each step of the process will be facilitated through cooperation of JTC 1 and ITU-T experts at their national level to provide consistent viewpoints.